 To evaluate potential effects of PFAS exposures on the immune systems of young children in two communities that have had PFAS water contamination.

-To develop an innovative online resource center, called the PFAS Exchange, with data interpretation tools, tap water testing, and educational materials for affected communities and other audiences.
+To develop an innovative online resource center, called the PFAS Exchange, with data interpretation tools and educational materials for affected communities and other audiences.

 To conduct a social science analysis of affected communities to assess individual, family, and community-level experiences of residents in areas impacted by PFAS-contaminated drinking water.

 For the children’s health study, we are focusing on two communities where public drinking water wells have been contaminated with PFAS from the use of firefighting foams for training activities.
 One of these communities is based at the Pease International Tradeport, formerly Pease Air Force Base, in Portsmouth, NH.
 The other community is in Hyannis, on Cape Cod, Massachusetts.

 Through this project, we will provide new scientific evidence on the health effects associated with exposure to PFAS and inform the development of drinking water guidelines that protect children’s health.
 We will also support communities by providing them with the tools and information needed to reduce their exposures and reduce their risk.